carpentries-incubator/ml4bio-workshop/_extras/guide.md

 ## Understanding machine learning literature

+Start by discussing some of the important workflow components to look for when reading a paper: data splitting strategy, type of classifier, how hyperparameters were selected, whether the evaluation metric is appropriate for the dataset.
+Open the example paper breast cancer susceptibility paper.
+Narrate going through the paper, looking for the methods section and finding important information like the number of instances, class labels, and features.
+Highlight the text as this information is located.
+Try not to jump around the paper too quickly when sharing the screen.

+Nested cross validation is used in this paper so explain how that differs from the cross validation we described previously.

+Let participants read their papers individually and work on the form for 10 minutes.
+Then split into breakout rooms organized by paper for 15 minutes.
+Instructors rotate through the rooms to clarify confusing points or non-traditional workflow decisions.
+Then return to the entire group and ask participants to share interesting aspects of their papers.

 ## Conclusion

 Discuss some of the considerations of machine learning in practice.

 Give time to work through the assessment activity.
+Point out what we modified the paper excerpt, possibly to introduce errors, possibly to correct errors.

 Thank participants and encourage them to complete the post-workshop survey to help improve the workshop.
 Send the survey link by email immediately after the workshop.